AriadneVentura/resumora/README.md

 ## 🩵🔮🪻 Highlights!

-- See how your resume aligns with a job description.
+- See how resumes aligns with a job description.
-- Receive suggestions to improve wording and design.
+- Provides suggestions to improve wording and design.
-- Understand how your resume will perform in Applicant Tracking Systems.
+- Understand how a resume will perform in Applicant Tracking Systems.
-- Resumes are securely uploaded and stored using Puter.js cloud storage.
-- Authentication, storage, and AI functionality are handled by Puter.js.
-- Each user covers their own AI and cloud usage via Puter.js.
-- Designed for both desktop and mobile.
+- f r e e
 ---

 ## 🌸🖥️💿 Tech Stack